 Incompatibility #1: 3.5″ Drives Will Not Work with Laptop Motherboards

-For starters, a 3.5″ hard disk will not work with your laptop since a laptop’s drive bay just can supply enough power – let alone fit it inside its chassis.
+For starters, a 3.5″ hard disk will not work with your laptop since its drive bay can supply enough power – let alone fit it inside its chassis.

 For both M.2 SATA and M.2 NVMe SSD to work, your motherboard needs to have a free M.2 slot.